SaKhosravi/machine_learning/README.md

-# machine_learning
+# Machine Learning Algorithms
-machine learning algorithms, slides and implementation in python
+In this repository, some of famouse machine learning algorithmes are implemented and their slides are available.
+For any algorithm, a python implementation are available with an example of real data set are used.